akorunska/x.teams/module-5/README.md

 ## Setup instructions
 * Clone the repository
-* Install truffle and ganache, if they are not installed yet
+* Install  ganache, if it is not installed yet
 ```
-sudo npm install -g truffle
 sudo npm install -g ganache-cli
 ```
 * Run ganache